wwlib/cursor-hello-llm-agent/tests/automated_agent_testing/README.md

 This framework provides comprehensive automated testing for the LLM-driven agent system using simulated user interactions and detailed analysis of agent behavior, memory evolution, and system performance.

+Note: ovember 23, 2025 - Some of these tests work but overall they need updating.

 ## Overview

 The framework simulates realistic user interactions using different personas powered by LLMs, then analyzes the agent's: